 When it comes to exfoliation, there are so many options to choose from.
 You may find yourself wondering if you should pace yourself.
 Maybe you’ve considered beginning with a simple physical exfoliant before adding a chemical or enzymatic exfoliant to the mix.

 But the bigger question is, how will you know if you’re on the right track for your skin type?

 To reap the most benefits (aka healthy-looking, brighter skin you’ll want to show off) it’s essential to use the exfoliants that offer the most benefits for your skin.

 Exfoliation for Dry Skin

-A gentle exfoliant with a physical agent like silica sloughs away dead skin cells from the surface but still keeps the protective barrier intact.
+A gentle exfoliant with a physical agent like silica sloughs away dead skin cells from the skin's surface but still keeps the protective barrier intact.
 Also, using a mild cleanser and a slightly abrasive tool such as a washcloth or body brush removes flaky areas for softer skin with a beautiful glow.
 Be careful not to rub the skin too abrasively, since this can cause small tears or inflammation.